Whole Plot Reference

 - Lampshaded by one of Section 9's junior members, who thinks that Saito is pulling one over on them: The story Saito tells over their poker game is entertaining, but there was "an old movie" with the same plot.

 - "Battle Aboard the St. Anne", and "Pokemon Shipwreck", two episodes of a three-part arc on the Pokemon anime, were directly inspired by The Poseidon Adventure.

 - Puella Magi Madoka Magica bears many many resemblances to Goethe's Faust.
-Not to mention that a good number of the episodes take homage to "The Little Mermaid".
+Not to mention that Sayaka's character arc is a reference to "The Little Mermaid".
 And we're not talking the Disney one, either.